Here Are The 'Outside The Box' Progressive Ideas 2020 Democrats Are Pitching

 When Bernie Sanders went on the Late Show with Stephen Colbert a week ago, he took a victory lap for his agenda.

-"A few years ago when we said that healthcare is a right, not a privilege, and that we should create a Medicare-for-all, single-payer system, I was told I'm crazy, it's extreme, I'm a fringe guy," Sanders said.
+"A few years ago when we said that health care is a right, not a privilege, and that we should create a Medicare-for-all, single-payer system, I was told I'm crazy, it's extreme, I'm a fringe guy," Sanders said.
 "Seventy percent of the American people, in the last polls I've seen, now support Medicare for all."

-He went on to list other issues where he believes he's led the Democratic Party left: advocating a $15 per hour minimum wage, spending on infrastructure, abortion rights.
+He went on to list other issues where he believes he has led the Democratic Party left: advocating a $15 per hour minimum wage, spending on infrastructure, abortion rights.

-Sanders may not be solely responsible for these policies taking hold — Democrats have been moving left for years — but he hit on a clear trend that's emerging among Democrats' top presumptive 2020 contenders: they've been putting forward a steady stream of uber-progressive economic policies — some of which would have been unthinkable for mainstream candidates a few presidential cycles ago.
+Sanders may not be solely responsible for these policies taking hold — Democrats have been moving left for years — but he hit on a clear trend that's emerging among Democrats' top presumptive 2020 contenders: They've been putting forward a steady stream of uber-progressive economic policies — some of which would have been unthinkable for mainstream candidates a few presidential cycles ago.

-"I think it's pretty clear that Democrats are swinging for the fences right now," said Stephanie Kelton, an economist who served as an economic adviser to Sen. Bernie Sanders' 2016 presidential campaign.
+"I think it's pretty clear that Democrats are swinging for the fences right now," said Stephanie Kelton, an economist who served as an economic adviser to Sanders' 2016 presidential campaign.

-Consider, for example, that when Sanders introduced a single-payer bill in 2013, he had zero cosponsors.
+Consider, for example, that when Sanders introduced a single-payer bill in 2013, he had zero co-sponsors.
 When he introduced it in 2017, there were 16, as NPR's Scott Detrow has noted.

 "There's a kind of a nuance or a specificity to the signaling in this round that looks kind of different to me," said Jared Bernstein, who served as chief economist to Vice President Joe Biden.
 "I think there's more kind of checking a box by progressive candidates that they're willing to get outside the box."